 - Libsyn (cheap to start but reliable host with options to grow)

-- Pippa.io (the one I use for mine.
+- Pippa.io (now bought by Acast - the one I use for mine.
 I love the dashboard, the analytics are easier to see than on Libsyn and the included tools to make a small video excerpt of the episode, as well as a transcript, is helpful.
 The transcripts aren't perfect, even less when you have an accent like mine but it's a good start, takes less time to correct than type it all.) (affiliate link, if you take a yearly plan, we both get a $25 Amazon card, handy for podcasting gear 😛 )

 - Anchor is the wild card.
 Free, easy to do from your phone.
 They say you own your feed but I don't like free tools.
 They can disappear fast and if you don't pay, aren't you the product?